jin38895/Linear_regression_from_scratch/README.md

-# Linear_regression_from_scratch
+# Logistic_regression_from_scratch
-This is the total scratch version of linear regression.
+This is the total scratch version of logistic regression.